kevinboone/txt2epub/README.md

 "23" will be removed, "Page 23" won't.
 Documents with this kind of detritus may need more sophisticated pre-processing.

+### Changing paragraph output format

+By default `txt2epub` writes plain paragraph tags to delineate paragraphs in the output.
+Ebook readers usually render this formatting with a blank line between paragraphs.
+Using the `--para-indent` switch will make the utility output a `<style>` header to set the paragraph separation to a plain left indent, which can be help when reading on a small screen.
+In general `txt2epub` does not try to control formatting, in the hope that viewer software will be sufficiently flexible as to allow the user to choose preferences.
+This -- paragraph separation -- is an area when viewer software tends to fall short.

 ## Bugs and limitations